senecajs/seneca-transport/README.md

 in a specific sequence, providing a template for the implementation of a message transport:

+The transport utility functions provide the concept of topics.
+Each message pattern is encoded as a topic string (alphanumeric) that could be used with a message queue server.
+You do not need to use topics, but they can be convenient to separate message flows.

 To implement the client, use the template:

 ```js